Anna Madgigine Jai Kingsley: Laurel Grove

 As Kingsley was involved in shipping as well as the slave trade, he was frequently away from the plantation.
 Laurel Grove had a manager, also a former slave who had been freed.
 Kingsley trusted Anna to represent him at the plantation.

 Much later, Kingsley described his wife as "a fine, tall figure, black as jet, but very handsome.
 She was very capable, and could carry on all the affairs of the plantation in my absence as well as I could myself.
 She was affectionate and faithful, and I could trust her."
 In his will, he said "she has always been respected as my wife and as such I acknowledge her, nor do I think that her truth, honor, integrity, moral conduct or good sense will lose in comparison with anyone."

 In 1813 as a free woman, Anna Kingsley petitioned the Spanish government for land.
 She was awarded 5 acre in Mandarin, Florida, across the river from Laurel Grove.
 She purchased goods and livestock to get her farm started, as well as 12 enslaved workers.
 Slavery within African societies, generally as a result of capture during warfare, was a custom with which Anna would probably have been familiar, including the fact that female slaves often married their masters in order to obtain freedom.

-Kingsley was kidnapped the same year and held until he endorsed the Patriot Rebellion, an unsuccessful insurgency by Americans to annex Florida to the United States.
+Kingsley was kidnapped the same year and held until he endorsed the Patriot War of East Florida, an unsuccessful insurgency by Americans to annex Florida to the United States.
 Americans and American-supplied Creek Indians raided towns and plantations in (north) Florida, sending any blacks they captured into slavery, regardless of their legal status.
 The Patriots took Laurel Grove and 41 of its slaves, using the facilities as their headquarters while they carried out similar raids in the area.
 Kingsley fled after being released, his whereabouts unknown.
 To evade the Americans, Anna approached the Spanish and negotiated her escape, bringing along her children and a dozen slaves.
 She burned Kingsley's plantation to the ground while the Spanish watched.
 Anna asked the Spanish to return her to her own homestead, and she burned it, too, preventing its use by the Patriots.
 For her actions, after the war the Spanish government granted Anna 350 acre.